umihoshijima/umihoshijima.github.io/pubs.md

 ---
 ### 2019

 * **Umihiko Hoshijima** and Gretchen E. Hofmann.
-Variability of seawater chemistry in a kelp forest environment is linked to *in situ* transgenerational effects in the purple sea urchin, *Strongylocentrotus purpuratus* (in press, Frontiers in Marine Science)
+Variability of seawater chemistry in a kelp forest environment is linked to *in situ* transgenerational effects in the purple sea urchin, *Strongylocentrotus purpuratus*.
+Frontiers in Marine Science doi: [10.3389/fmars.2019.00062](https://www.frontiersin.org/articles/10.3389/fmars.2019.00062/full)

 ### 2018